Home /Compare /Mustard vs Khaki

 Can you use mustard and khaki together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.06:1.
-Use mustard as the dominant/darker color and khaki as the accent or highlight.
+Yes.
+Both mustard and khaki are yellow shades, so they pair naturally in a monochromatic palette.
+Use mustard as the dominant color and khaki as the accent or highlight.

 What is the hex code for mustard?+